FOR US HEALTHCARE PROFESSIONALS ONLY

 Weight gain.
 Weight gain has been observed with atypical antipsychotic use.
 Clinical monitoring of weight is recommended.

 Orthostatic hypotension and syncope.
-INVEGA TRINZA® may induce orthostatic hypotension in some patients due to its alpha blocking activity.
-INVEGA TRINZA® should be used with caution in patients with known cardiovascular disease, cerebrovascular disease, or conditions that would predispose patients to hypotension (for example, dehydration, hypovolemia, treatment with antihypertensive medications).
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® may induce orthostatic hypotension in some patients due to its alpha-adrenergic blocking activity.
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® should be used with caution in patients with known cardiovascular disease, cerebrovascular disease or conditions that would predispose patients to hypotension (for example, dehydration, hypovolemia, treatment with antihypertensive medications).
 Monitoring should be considered in patients for whom this may be of concern.

 Falls.
-Somnolence, postural hypotension, motor and sensory instability have been reported with the use of antipsychotics, including INVEGA TRINZA®, which may lead to falls and consequently fractures or other fall-related injuries.
+Somnolence, postural hypotension, motor and sensory instability have been reported with the use of antipsychotics, including INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA®, which may lead to falls and consequently fractures or other fall-related injuries.
 For patients, particularly the elderly with diseases, conditions, or medications that could exacerbate these effects, assess the risk of falls when initiating antipsychotic treatment and recurrently for patients on long-term antipsychotic therapy.

-Leukopenia, neutropenia and agranulocytosis have been reported with antipsychotics, including paliperidone.
-Patients with a history of clinically significant low white blood cell count (WBC) or drug-induced leukopenia/neutropenia should have frequent complete blood cell counts during the first few months of therapy.
-At the first sign of a clinically significant decline in WBC, and in the absence of other causative factors, discontinuation of INVEGA TRINZA® should be considered.
-Patients with clinically significant neutropenia should be carefully monitored for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
-Patients with severe neutropenia (absolute neutrophil count less than 1000 mm3) should discontinue INVEGA TRINZA® and have their WBC followed until recovery.
+Leukopenia, neutropenia and agranulocytosis have been reported with antipsychotics, including INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA®.
+In patients with a history of clinically significant low white blood cell count (WBC)/absolute neutrophil count (ANC) or drug-induced leukopenia/neutropenia, perform a complete blood count frequently during the first few months of therapy.
+Consider discontinuing INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® at the first sign of a clinically significant decline in WBC in the absence of other causative factors.
+Monitor patients with clinically significant neutropenia for fever or other symptoms or signs of infection, and treat promptly if such symptoms or signs occur.
+Discontinue INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® in patients with severe neutropenia (absolute neutrophil count less than 1000/mm3) and follow their WBC until recovery.

 Hyperprolactinemia.
-As with other drugs that antagonized dopamine D2 receptors, INVEGA TRINZA® elevates prolactin levels, and the elevation persists during chronic administration.
-Paliperidone has a prolactin-elevating effect similar to risperidone, which is associated with higher levels of prolactin elevation than other anti-psychotic agents.
+As with other drugs that antagonize dopamine D2 receptors, INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® elevate prolactin levels, and the elevation persists during chronic administration.
+Paliperidone has a prolactin-elevating effect similar to risperidone, which is associated with higher levels of prolactin elevation than other antipsychotic agents.

 Potential for cognitive and motor impairment.
-Somnolence, sedation and dizziness were reported as adverse reactions in subjects treated with INVEGA TRINZA®.
-INVEGA TRINZA® has the potential to impair judgment, thinking, or motor skills.
-Patients should be cautioned about performing activities that require mental alertness, such as operating hazardous machinery, including motor vehicles, until they are reasonably certain that INVEGA TRINZA® does not adversely affect them.
+Somnolence, sedation, and dizziness were reported as adverse reactions in subjects treated with INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA®.
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® have the potential to impair judgment, thinking, or motor skills.
+Patients should be cautioned about performing activities that require mental alertness such as operating hazardous machinery, including motor vehicles, until they are reasonably certain that INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® do not adversely affect them.

 Seizures.
-INVEGA TRINZA® should be used cautiously in patients with a history of seizures or with conditions that potentially lower seizure threshold.
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® should be used cautiously in patients with a history of seizures or with conditions that potentially lower seizure threshold.
 Conditions that lower seizure threshold may be more prevalent in patients 65 years or older.

-Administration.
-For intramuscular injection only by a healthcare professional.
+Administration. for intramuscular injection only by a healthcare professional using only the needles provided in the INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA® kits.
 Care should be taken to avoid inadvertent injection into a blood vessel.

 Drug interactions.
 Strong CYP3A4/P-glycoprotein (P-gp) inducers.
-It may be necessary to increase the dose of INVEGA TRINZA® when a strong inducer of both CYP3A4 and P-gp (for example, carbamazepine, rifampin, St. John's wort) is co-administered.
+Avoid using a strong inducer of CYP3A4 and/or P-gp (for example, carbamazepine, rifampin, St. John's Wort) during a dosing interval for INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA®.
 If administering a strong inducer is necessary, consider managing the patient using paliperidone extended-release tablets.

-Pregnancy, nursing.
-INVEGA TRINZA® may cause extrapyramidal and or withdrawal symptoms in neonates with third trimester exposure.
-Advise patients to notify their healthcare professional if they become pregnant or intend to become pregnant during treatment with INVEGA TRINZA®.
-Patients should be advised that there is a pregnancy registry that monitors outcomes in women exposed to INVEGA TRINZA® during pregnancy.
-INVEGA TRINZA® can pass into human breast milk.
-The benefits of breastfeeding should be considered, along with the mother's clinical need for INVEGA TRINZA® and any potential adverse effects on the breastfed infant from INVEGA TRINZA® or the mother's underlying condition.
+Pregnancy/Nursing.
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® may cause extrapyramidal and/or withdrawal symptoms in neonates with third trimester exposure.
+Advise patients to notify their healthcare professional if they become pregnant or intend to become pregnant during treatment with INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA®.
+Patients should be advised that there is a pregnancy registry that monitors outcomes in women exposed to INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA® during pregnancy.
+INVEGA HAFYERA®, INVEGA TRINZA®, and INVEGA SUSTENNA® can pass into human breast milk.
+The benefits of breastfeeding should be considered along with the mother's clinical need for INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA®, and any potential adverse effect on the breastfed infant from INVEGA HAFYERA®, INVEGA TRINZA®, or INVEGA SUSTENNA®, or the mother's underlying condition.

 Needle selection is determined by injection area and patient weight.